11 steps for PR crisis management

 How do consumers currently feel about your brand?

 If you can’t answer this question, how will you know if sentiment is shifting?
-Establish the average volume threshold of negative mentions for your brand with sentiment analysis.
+Establish the average volume threshold of negative mentions for your brand with sentiment analysis tools.
 If you see a shift towards negativity, consider it a warning.
 You could be heading into a PR crisis situation.

 Don’t stop monitoring.
 Running sentiment analysis during a crisis will determine how your customers, influencers, prospects, and your industry are reacting.
 How they’re reacting will carry significant weight and if negative, could harm your brand.
 Targeted responses would work well.

-These have the potential to become a disaster.
+Level 1 has the potential to become a damaging PR crisis.
 Your brand will struggle to walk away unscathed.

-Less scary, but don’t ignore.
-Customer complaints and criticisms can be dealt with quickly, before they escalate into a disaster.
-Depending on where the comment appeared, determines whether the issue can be handled one-to-one or publicly.
+Less scary, but don’t ignore level 2.
+Customer complaints and criticisms can be dealt with quickly, before they become a major crisis.
+Depending on where the comments appeared, you can determine whether the issue can be handled one-to-one or publicly.

 Monitor with social listening to catch early and respond quickly.